Excavations at the Temple Mount: Construction at Solomon's Stables (1996–1999)

-In 1996 the Waqf began unauthorized construction in the structures known since Crusader times as Solomon's Stables, and in the Eastern Hulda Gate passageway, allowed the area to be (re)opened as a prayer space called the Marwani Musalla capable of accommodating 7,000 individuals.
-In 1997, the Western Hulda Gate passageway was converted into another mosque.
+In 1996 the Waqf began unauthorized construction in the structures known since Crusader times as Solomon's Stables, and in the Eastern Hulda Triple Gate passageway, allowing the area to be (re)opened as a prayer space called the Marwani Musalla, capable of accommodating 7,000 people.
+In 1997, the Western Hulda Double Gate passageway was converted into another mosque.

 According to The New York Times, an emergency exit had been urged upon the Waqf by the Israeli police.
 In 1999, the Waqf agreed on its necessity, which was also acknowledged by the Israel Antiquities Authority (IAA).
 But the IAA criticized the Waqf's use of bulldozers, and said that salvation archaeology needed to be performed first.
-Gabriel Barkay, an Israeli professor, said the construction demolished structures dating to the Twelfth Century Crusades, and went on without archaeological supervision.
-He said the construction used ancient stones from early Jewish buildings and used them to make modern ones.
+Gabriel Barkay, an Israeli archaeology professor, said the construction demolished Crusader structures dating to the twelfth century, and went on without archaeological supervision.
+He said the workers used ancient stones from early Jewish structures in order to build modern ones.
 Israel Finkelstein has described the project as "the greatest devastation to have recently been inflicted on Jerusalem's archaeological heritage".

 In 2000, an Israeli high court rejected a petition to halt construction, saying the matter should be left to the Israeli government.
 Ehud Olmert, then mayor of Jerusalem, also criticized the construction.
 He ordered a halt to the construction, on grounds of archaeological damage, defying an Israeli government decision to allow excavations at the site.
 The Waqf rejected that Israel had any right to halt the construction.
 Formally, the Waqf does not recognize Israeli authority, though it had cooperated with Israel until the 1996 opening of Western Wall tunnel (see above).

 The Temple Mount Sifting Project is an archaeological project established in 2005 and dedicated to recovering archaeological artifacts from the 300 truckloads of topsoil removed from the Temple Mount by the Waqf during the construction of the underground el-Marwani Mosque from 1996 to 1999.
-By 2006, the project had recovered numerous artifacts dating from the 8th to 7th centuries BCE from dirt removed in 1999 by the Islamic Religious Trust (Waqf) from the Solomon's Stables area of the Temple Mount.
-These include stone weights for weighing silver and a First Temple period bulla, or seal impression, containing ancient Hebrew writing, which may have belonged to a well-known family of priests mentioned in the Book of Jeremiah.
+For the items recovered, see below in the "Findings from the compound" section and the Sifting Project article.